 I think sunglasses is the fashion accessory that I wore most of the time because it is quite handy and useful especially in the place where I live now.
-The one that I use more often is the sun-glass that Jimmie Foxx wore in one of his photo-shoot for Prive Revaux.
+The one that I use more often is the sun-glass from Prive Revaux.
 The design is chic and edgy, I bought it on-line from Amazon.
 But back in the Philippines I didn’t wear sunglasses very often because I usually worked at night shift.

 I look pretty cool with this shade so I wear it daily when I go to work.
-After years of living in sunny K.S.A I’d gotten into the habit of wearing so much that I sometimes forgot that I was still wearing my sunglasses inside the mall.
+After years of living in sunny Saudi Arabia, I’d gotten into the habit of wearing so much that I sometimes forgot that I was still wearing my sunglasses inside the mall complex.

 Most of us see our sunglasses as a sort of fashion accessory but sunglasses is more than just a fashion statement.
 It helps me reduce the bright glare of sunlight and act as a barrier against dust and debris.
 Shades is extremely important to cover our eyes from harsh damaging Ultra Violet rays.
 Some people use it as status symbol.
 Many of these authentic designer sunglasses are emblazoned with recognizable logos.

 Wearing sunglasses can actually make me feel happier, without it I usually squint and scrunch my face into a frown, resulting to look angry or distressed.
 When intense sunlight make us squint, it can suddenly change our feeling.

 Part 3: Two way discussion

 What are the main reasons for wearing sunglasses?